grpc/grpc.io/content/docs/quickstart/web.md

 title: Web Quick Start
 layout: quickstart
 short: Web
+description: This guide gets you started with gRPC-Web with a simple working example.
 ---
-<p class="lead">This guide gets you started with gRPC-Web with a simple
-working example from the browser.</p>

 <div id="toc"></div>